-You can also add traditional colored pencil over a watercolor pencil painting as a final layer.
-Do be aware that watercolor pencil will not stick over traditional colored pencils.
+You can also add traditional colored pencils over a watercolor pencil painting as a final layer.
+Do be aware that watercolor pencils will not stick due to their water solubility as compared with traditional colored pencils.

 REMINDER.
-When your painting is done and it is time to remove your tape to reveal the white border that adds appeal to the beautiful painting.
+When your painting is done and it is time to remove your tape to reveal the white border that adds appeal to the beautiful painting of the cat.